modoboa/modoboa-installer/README.rst

 Self-signed
 -----------

-It is the default way of the installer, it is however not recommended for production use.
-We recommend using letsencrypt for production.
-Using Letsencrypt imply that you accept their Tos (see bellow)
+It is the default type of certificate the installer will generate, it is however not recommended for production use.

 Letsencrypt
 -----------

 .. warning::

-  Please note that by using this option, you aggree to the `ToS
+  Please note that by using this option, you agree to the `ToS
   <https://community.letsencrypt.org/tos>`_ of
-  letsencrypt and that your IP will be logged (see ToS) Please also note this option requires the hostname you're using to be valid (ie. it can be resolved with a DNS query) and to match the server you're installing Modoboa on.
+  letsencrypt and that your IP will be logged (see ToS).
+  Please also note this option requires the hostname you're using to be valid (ie. it can be resolved with a DNS query) and to match the server you're installing Modoboa on.